tonystone/tracelog-adaptive-writer/README.md

 If the default table does not work for your particular use-case, AdaptiveWriter allows you to override the default conversion table at creation time.
 Here are some examples:

-Setting an empty table will convert all TraceLog levels to the default level that the platform in use.
+Setting an empty table will convert all TraceLog levels to the default level of the platform in use.
 On Darwin that is `OSLogType.default` and on Linux the value is `LOG_INFO`.

 ```swift
     ///